jesconstantine/openmass/README.md

 #### Quick customization
 1. Fork the [mayflower-artifacts](https://github.com/massgov/mayflower-artifacts) repo
-1. Edit to taste
+1. Edit to taste.
+See the *assets*  directory for CSS files.
-Edit composer.json to point to your fork
+1. Edit composer.json to point to your fork

 #### Thorough customization
-1. Fork the mayflower repo
+1. Fork the mayflower repo.
-1. Edit to taste
+1. Edit to taste.
+[This file](https://github.com/massgov/mayflower/blob/dev/styleguide/source/assets/scss/06-theme/00-base/_colors.scss) is for customizing colors.
-1. Build a new Pattern lab style guide and save its output into a new "artifacts repo".
+1. Build a new Pattern lab style guide (`gulp`) and save its output into a new "artifacts repo".
 Your artifacts repo should be laid out exactly like [mayflower-artifacts](https://github.com/massgov/mayflower-artifacts).
 1. Change the mayflower-artifacts line in composer.json to point to your artifacts repository.

 ## Roadmap
 - One day soon, this platform will install without using a database as a seed.